amcchord/slideReports/README.md

 5. Click "Preview Report"
 6. Print or save as PDF using browser's print function

+### Email Scheduling

+Schedule automated report delivery via email:

+1. Navigate to "Email Reports" from the dashboard
+2. Click "Create New Schedule"
+3. Configure the schedule:
+   - **Name**: Descriptive name for the schedule
+   - **Template**: Select from your saved templates
+   - **Recipients**: Comma-separated email addresses
+   - **Frequency**: Daily, Weekly, or Monthly
+   - **Time**: When to send (in your timezone)
+   - **Date Range**: How far back to include data (7, 14, 30, 60, or 90 days)
+   - **Data Sources**: Select which data to include in the report
+4. Click "Save Schedule"
+5. Use "Test Email" to verify delivery before enabling
+6. View delivery history in the Email Log

+Reports are automatically generated as PDFs and emailed to recipients based on the schedule.

 ## Data Sources

 Each data source tracks specific metrics: